 Drivers of vehicles such as tractors, forklift trucks and earth-moving equipment are at particular risk of WBV.

-See the HSE guidance on the exposure points system and the table for calculating daily vibration exposures.
+See the HSE hand-arm vibration exposure calculator and whole-body vibration calculator for calculating daily vibration exposures.